Trol1face/DSP_FastStart/README.md

 ## Recent changes

+#### 1.1.2

+- Just a bit of code changes so now here is a cool method for hashneed reducing. *Still need to divide this pile of code to some parts*

 #### 1.1.1

 **If updated to this version remove config file and create new one (launch game once)**